 FIVE NIGHTS IN KOMODO NATIONAL PARK

-INDONESIA’S eastern islands, known collectively as Nusa Tenggara, stretch from the western island of Lombok to Timor in the east.
-Here the region is markedly different from the rest of the country.
+INDONESIA’S eastern islands, known collectively as Nusa Tenggara, stretches from the western island of Lombok to Timor in the east.
+Here, the region is markedly different from the rest of the country.
 The climate is drier and more evocative of Australia than of tropical Bali.
 Komodo, hilly and desolate, is sandwiched between Flores and Sumbawa islands and has only one village, Kampung Komodo, a Bugis fishing settlement on its eastern shore.

 Day 1: Gili Lawa Darat